ash-project/ash/documentation/topics/glossary.md

 See the [Relationships guide](/documentation/topics/relationships.md) for more information.

-## Registry

-A registry defines the set of resources available in your application, via listing entries.
-You'll probably never need to interact with one directly after setting it up, but it works efficiently for compile-time optimization.

 ## Resource

 The central concept in Ash, a resource is a domain model object in your system, the nouns that your app revolves around.
 Resources contain definitions of the data they hold in the form of attributes, but also define [actions](#action) that can be taken on that data and [actors](#actor) that are allowed to run them.